bandframework/surmise/README.rst

  pip install surmise[scikit-learn]      # to include scikit-learn in installation pip install surmise[all]               # to include all optional dependencies

-The package scikit-learn is required by specific method stated above.
+The package scikit-learn is required by specific methods as stated above.
 These packages can be installed along with surmise via the commands listed.

 The list of available .whl files can be found under `PyPI-wheel`_.
 If a wheel file